Identifying Cycle Tops & Bottoms

 Understanding MVRV Z-Score

 MVRV Z-Score standardizes the Market Value to Realized Value ratio, identifying when Bitcoin trades at statistical extremes relative to its "fair value" baseline.
-This metric has accurately predicted major market tops and bottoms throughout Bitcoin's history.
+This metric accurately predicted major market tops in earlier cycles, but its reliability has diminished as Bitcoin matures.

 MVRV Z-Score Formula: